Fredrikstad BK

 Fredrikstad Ballklubb (also known as Fredrikstad Bkl.) is a handball club from Fredrikstad, Østfold, Norway.
 The women's team currently competes in Eliteserien, the top division since its promotion in 2017.

 History

-The club was founded on September 12th 2001 as a fusion between the clubs Torp Idrætsforening og Lisleby Håndball.
-They started in the 1st division (second tier) under the name Torp/Lisleby in the 2000/01 saason.
+The club was founded on September 12th 2001 as a merge between the clubs Torp Idrætsforening og Lisleby Håndball.
+They started in the 1st division (second tier) under the name Torp/Lisleby in the 2000/01-season.
 From 2001/02 onwards they played under their current name.
-Their first promotion to the top division came in the 2003/04 season, but they were relegated the season just after.
+Their first promotion to the top division came in the 2003/04-season, but they were relegated the following season.